tejeeshr-spektra/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-2.md

 ## 📋 Overview

-In this exercise, you will enhance the Power BI dashboard by implementing Row-Level Security (RLS), generating AI-powered insights with Copilot, and adding a custom visual for target analysis.
+In this challenge, you will enhance the Power BI dashboard by implementing Row-Level Security (RLS), generating AI-powered insights with Copilot, and adding a custom visual for target analysis.
 You will then publish the report to a Fabric workspace, export it as a PDF, and perform a comprehensive validation to ensure the dashboard is secure, accurate, and ready for business stakeholders.

 ## 🎯 Objectives

-In this exercise, you will:
+In this challenge, you will:

 - Task 1: Apply Row-Level Security by region
 - Task 2: Add a Copilot narrative